scottdware/go-panos/README.md

 * List various types of objects: address, service, custom-url-category, device-groups, policies, tags, templates, log forwarding profiles, security profile groups, managed devices (Panorama), etc..
 * Create, rename, and delete objects.
 * View the jobs on a device.
+* Query and retrieve the following log-types: `config`, `system`, `traffic`, `threat`, `wildfire`, `url`, `data`.
-* Create multiple address objects (including groups) at once by using a CSV file.
+* Create multiple address objects (including static/dynamic groups) at once using a CSV file.
 You can also specify different device-groups you want the object to be created under, as well as tag them.
-* Create, apply, and remove tags from objects
+* Create, apply, and remove tags from objects.
-* Edit/modify address, service groups and custom-url-categories
+* Edit/modify address, service groups and custom-url-categories.
-* Create templates, template stacks and assign devices and templates to them (Panorama)
+* Create templates, template stacks and assign devices and templates to them (Panorama).
-* Commit configurations and commit to device-groups (Panorama)
+* Commit configurations and commit to device-groups (Panorama).
 * Apply a log forwarding or security profile to an entire policy or individual rules.
 * Manipulate any part the configuration using Xpath functions (advanced).